corentinlger/ER-MRL/README.md

 # Evolving-Reservoirs-for-Meta-Reinforcement-Learning

-Code for the `Evolving-Reservoirs-for-Meta-Reinforcement-Learning` (ER-MRL) [paper](http://arxiv.org/abs/2312.06695).
+Code for the [`Evolving-Reservoirs-for-Meta-Reinforcement-Learning`](http://arxiv.org/abs/2312.06695) (ER-MRL) paper, presented at the [Evostar 2024](https://www.evostar.org/2024/) conference [Long Talk].
 Our goal is to study the following question : How neural structures, optimized at an evolutionary scale, can enhance the capabilities of agents to learn complex tasks at a developmental scale?

 ![Readme figure](images/readme_fig.png)